C2DH/ranketwo-submissions/lessons/drafts/data.md

 https://projects.iq.harvard.edu/files/eswg/files/rosenburg_-_rawdata.pdf => the link does not work and it is impossible to identify the publication <!--initial text snippet: [^0]: On the history and philosophy of the concept of "raw data," see: https://projects.iq.harvard.edu/files/eswg/files/rosenburg_-_rawdata.pdf This means that data can be both digital and non-digital.
 Just as there are non-digital calendars, there are also non-digital data.
 Let's start by understanding what "data" means and what its characteristics are.
 Then, we'll explore the specifics of digital data.-->

 ## 2 Encoding and digital representation
-The simplest form of data entry we could think of is some kind of mark on a carrier medium, like a cut on a stick or a hole or the absence of a hole on a piece of paper or cardboard (representing "yes" or "no").
-A further very simple form of data storage would be numerical, i.e., the number of holes representing a number, or a hole being punched in the field of a preprinted number (or other value).
-We can find lots of examples of this simple data storage method in everyday life.
-It is used on many different types of cards, such as travel and admission tickets, gift cards and more.
+How is reality translated into data?
+Encoding, the process of converting information from one format into another, lies at the heart of data recording.
+One of the simplest forms of encoding is a physical mark on a surface, such as a notch in wood or a punched hole in paper, used to represent a simple distinction like “yes” or “no”.
+Similar principles still appear today in tickets, gift cards, and punched cards.

-The term "digital" in "digital data" originally just means numerical, meaning the data is printed in digits [^3].
-Digital does not have to mean electronic.
-Historically, electronic communication technologies such as the telegraph, telephone and radio were not digital.
-Telegraphy, the earliest form of electronic communication, however, used only two types of signal to represent letters and the words and sentences made up of them: [short signal or long signal](https://morsecode.world/international/translator.html).
+The term “digital” originally meant numerical: data expressed through digits (Haigh 2023).
+Yet, digital does not necessarily mean electronic.
+Early telegraphy, for example, encoded letters and words through just two types of signal: short and long impulses in [Morse code]((https://morsecode.world/international/translator.html).

-At the dawn of the computer age, letters were also represented by just two symbols: a hole or no hole on a punch card, or at a specific position on the card.
-Text could be displayed by combining holes in different positions.
-IBM's punch card, the most widely used worldwide, had twelve rows and 80 columns and has been used to process information since the 1930s.
-IBM's own EBCDIC 8-bit encoding format could display 64 of the most common textual characters on the punch card (as well as some special characters, control commands and special expressions).
+Early computers followed similar principles.
+Punch cards stored information through the presence or absence of holes in specific positions.
+IBM punch cards, widely used from the 1930s onward, encoded text, numbers, and commands using standardized hole patterns.
+These systems already relied on a central principle of digital data: complex information can be represented through combinations of a limited set of distinct symbols.

 ### 2.a